confluentinc/cp-docker-images/examples/multi-datacenter/README.md

 ![image](images/c3-consumer-lag-dc1-topic2.png)

 6. Navigate to http://localhost:9021/monitoring/consumer/lag and select `dc2` (destination cluster) in the cluster dropdown.
 Verify that there are two consumer groups, one for reach Replicator instance running from dc1 to dc2: `replicator-dc1-to-dc2-topic1` and `replicator-dc1-to-dc2-topic2`.
-These show the consumer lag in `dc2` because Replicator has been configured with `offset.timestamps.commit=true` which commits internal offset timestamps for Replicator to the destination cluster `dc2` so that it can resume properly when switching to the secondary cluster.
+These show the consumer lag in `dc2` because Replicator has been configured with `offset.timestamps.commit=true` which commits its own offset timestamps to the destination cluster `dc2` so that it can resume where it left off when switching to the secondary cluster in case of disaster recovery.

 note: this does not mean that Replicator is consuming from these topics in `dc2` (`topic1`, `_schemas`, `topic2.replica`).
 The reason you see this consumer lag in `dc2` is because Replicator runs `commitSync()` to update the offsets in `dc2`, and this is a side-effect.